 “I have been trying to get rid of these,” said Cooper, a West Tennessee admissions counselor in the Office of Admissions.
 “I would rather they be in safe hands than at my house sitting in the bathroom medicine cabinet.”

-Cooper said one of his medicines, a strong pain pill, was one that was prescribed for him after dental work, but he really did not need it because he’s “good with pain.”
+Cooper said one of his medicines was prescribed for him after dental work, but he really did not need it because he’s “good with pain.”

 Assisting Campus Pharmacy director Tabby Ragland and Health Promotions director Lisa Schrader in the spring collection were Lipscomb University College of Pharmacy doctoral students Kara Stockdale and Kaylee Cerminara.
 Both are from Nashville.

 The drug take-back event is a joint venture between the pharmacy and Campus Police.